-- The application has attracted a number of representations both for and against the proposals. - Support: 25 letters of support have been received raising the following issues: - any localised visual detriment outweighed by wider environmental benefit; - proposal accords with Government Policy on renewables; - significant contribution to Co2 reduction targets and Government Renewable Energy targets; - contribute to reduction in fossil fuel uses and dependence; - integral part of local and national renewable energy strategy; - Objection: 23 letters of objection have been received raising the following issues: - Inadequate surface water Contrary to Development Plan - Contrary to TLCA guidance; - 3 proposals should be treated as a single wind farm proposal; - Adverse landscape impacts; - Adverse cumulative effects; - Adverse effect on bird life: - Inefficient and unreliable technology; - Detrimental effect on Gleneagles Hotel and resort; - Detriment to tourism economy; - Adverse effect on designed landscape and setting of Listed Building; - Adverse effect on recreational enjoyment of Ochils; - Inadequate environmental statement (cumulative assessment & montages); - Detriment to peat habitat; - Noise: - Drainage arrangements; - Moratorium on further wind farm development in Ochil hills.
+- The application has attracted a number of representations both for and against the proposals. - Support: 39 letters of support have been received raising the following issues: - Economic benefits to locality; - any localised visual detriment outweighed by wider environmental benefit; - proposal accords with Government Policy on renewables; - significant contribution to Co2 reduction targets and Government Renewable Energy targets; - contribute to reduction in fossil fuel uses and dependence; - integral part of local and national renewable energy strategy; - no detriment to tourism or enjoyment of area. - 89 Objection: 32 letters of objection have been received raising the following issues: - Contrary to Development Plan - Contrary to TLCA guidance; - 3 proposals should be treated as a single wind farm proposal; - Adverse landscape impacts; - Adverse cumulative effects; - Adverse effect on bird life; - Inefficient and unreliable technology; - Detrimental effect on Gleneagles Hotel and resort; - Detriment to tourism economy; - Adverse effect on designed landscape and setting of Listed Building; - Adverse effect on recreational enjoyment of Ochils; - Inadequate environmental statement (cumulative assessment & montages); - Detriment to peat habitat; - Noise: - Inadequate surface water drainage arrangements; - Moratorium on further wind farm development in Ochil hills.

-A single late letter of objection has been received and includes the following new issues.

-- Inadequate assessment of environmental effects of transport movements associated with construction; - Application should be subject to a Committee Site Inspection; - No detail of mains grid connection.

-These issues of concern are addressed in the planning appraisal section of this report.
+- A single late letter of objection has been received and includes the following new issues. - Inadequate assessment of environmental effects of transport movements associated with construction; - Application should be subject to a Committee Site Inspection; - No detail of mains grid connection. - 91 These issues of concern are addressed in the planning appraisal section of this report.